 If someone can no longer manage their affairs and has yet to create a Lasting Power of Attorney, applying to the Court of Protection may be necessary.
-This is something our expert team can support you with.
+Rest assured that our expert team can support you with this issue.

 We understand how upsetting it can be when a loved one loses the capacity to make important decisions for themselves, such as if they fall ill or suffer an injury.
-Applying to the Court of Protection can ensure that you can provide them with the support they need, from helping to manage their financial affairs to their ongoing medical care.
+Applying for a Court of Protection order can ensure that you can provide them with the support they need, from helping to manage their financial affairs to their ongoing medical care.

-Our Court of Protection solicitors have extensive experience in supporting clients with a range of Court of Protection matters, ensuring that you have all the guidance you need to manage your loved one’s affairs on their behalf effectively.
+Our Court of Protection solicitors have extensive experience in supporting clients with a range of Court of Protection matters, ensuring that you have all the guidance you need to manage your loved one’s affairs on their behalf.

 Our solicitors dealing with the Court of Protection can support you with various matters, including: